The Cost to Build a House in California (2024)

 A tiny house is usually 600 square feet or less in size.
 They’re not ideal for large families, but building a tiny house can be faster and more affordable than a conventional home if a smaller space fits your lifestyle.

 Tiny homes cost between $30,000 and $60,000 to build, on average.
-They can also be a great option as a starter home — especially since starter home prices have doubled and tripled in SoCal and the Bay Area.
+They can also be a great option as a starter home — especially since starter home prices have skyrocketed in recent years, reaching $1 million or more in California.

-Studio Shed, which makes prefabricated buildings often built from scratch.
-The architect/design fees are baked into the price, and the company sources materials directly.
+Studio Shed makes prefabricated buildings that are often built from scratch.
+The architect and design fees are baked into the price, and the company sources materials directly.
 Producing the buildings in a factory also reduces the amount of labor needed at the job site, says Jeremy Nova, the company’s co-founder.

 Studio Shed prices range between $100 and $140 per square foot, depending on size and style.
 Buyers can customize their units, increasing the per-square-foot price, just as it does when you build a larger house.